rfshelley/Documentation/device-type-developers-guide/simulator-metadata.rst

 Summary
 -------

-The purpose of these declarations is to allow a virtual device to function in the IDE simulator, without being attached to a physical device.
+The purpose of these declarations is to allow a virtual device to function in the IDE Simulator, without being attached to a physical device.
-The ``status()`` method allows us to simulate physical actuation, while the ``reply()`` method allows us to simulate sending messages to the device in response to a command from the hub.
+The ``status()`` method allows us to simulate physical actuation, while the ``reply()`` method allows us to simulate sending messages to the device in response to a command from the Hub.